Vision Screening Online Training Program

 (C&TC: Usually performed by a nurse or medical assistant)

 Vision screening is most often associated with the visual acuity screening portion, which is performed with eye charts.
-The purpose of visual acuity screening is to test for refractive errors in a child's sight; specifically nearsightedness (myopia) and astigmatism.
+The purpose of visual acuity screening is to test for refractive errors in a child's sight; specifically to screen for myopia, amblyopia, astigmatism, and anisometropia.
 Research has revealed that conditions such as strabismus and amblyopia often present with refractive errors making visual acuity screening a means for picking up amblyogenic and strabismic risk factors.

 There are 4 different charts recommended for screening by the Minnesota Department of Health.
-These include the 10 foot LEA Symbols ® or HOTV charts, MASS Vat flip chart, and the 10 foot Sloan Chart (LogMAR also known as proportional chart).
+These include the 10 foot LEA SYMBOLS ® or HOTV Letters charts, MASS Vat flip chart, and the 10 foot Sloan Letters chart (LogMAR also known as proportional chart).
 These acuity charts are used for different populations.
-For instance, the 10' Lea and HOTV charts are best used for children 3-5 years of age.
-The 10' Lea and HOTV are also useful for immigrant populations where children have not yet learned the English alphabet.
-In contrast, the 10' Sloan, is best used when the child being screened is literate or at least knows their letters.
-Sometimes younger children have difficulty using wall charts with multiple lines, which is why a visual acuity flip chart is recommended as an alternative for children 3-5 years of age.
+For instance, the 10 foot LEA SYMBOLS ® and HOTV charts are best used for children 3 through 5 years of age.
+The 10 foot LEA SYMBOLS ® and HOTV are also useful for children that have not yet learned the English alphabet.
+In contrast, the 10 foot Sloan letters chart, is best used when the child being screened is literate or at least knows their letters.
+Sometimes younger children have difficulty using wall charts with multiple lines, which is why a visual acuity flip chart is recommended as an alternative for children 3 through 5 years of age.

 |<-- Previous||Module 6